Top 10 Best Sites

 Guys in particular will worry about whether there is going to be a second date, whether there will be a goodnight kiss and whether this first date will lead to more.

 Once again, focusing on what might happen after the date instead of what is going on during the date is the quickest way to ruin your chance of connecting with that person.

 Worry, worry, worry.
 So many people will go on one of these first meeting dates totally worried about chemistry.

 Men will worry about if and when they will get to kiss the woman or how to touch her on the date.
 Women will spend dates wondering if the guy will kiss them or if the guy will ask them out again.

 All of this not only is a waste of time, but can really ruin what might otherwise be a successful date.
 Just stay present and enjoy the moment, and chemistry and natural attraction will take care of itself.

 Meeting people online is a blast.
 There’s an abundance out there of people to meet.
-There are so many wonderful people to meet on Yahoo!
-Personals.
+There are so many wonderful people to meet on dating sites like Match and eharmony.

-If a date with someone you’ve met online doesn’t work out, you know you can go home to that wonderful cyber bar to be able to meet other people.
+If a date with a new person you’ve met online doesn’t work out, you know you can go home to that wonderful cyber bar to be able to meet other people.

 Practice abundance!
 If the person doesn’t look like their profile picture – no matter if they are heavier or older or whatever – don’t hold it against them.

 Don’t worry about it!
 You’ll meet someone else.
 Actually, if you practice abundance, you know you’ll meet lots of “someone elses.”